Battle Tactics for Retaining Top Talent: How Professional Services Firms Rely on Cost-Effective HR Tech

 Professional services companies are in the business of recruiting the best and brightest people — lawyers, accountants, consulting engineers, architects, etc. — and selling their knowledge by the hour.
 They now face a widening gap in the struggle to retain top talent.
 Losing out keeps many professional services firms from ever achieving their full potential – more profits, and a top reputation in their industry.

 Small to medium-sized businesses face the added challenge of competing with bigger businesses that can capitalize on their size.

-But when these firms are able to successfully attract top performers, they have some of the highest profit margins across all sectors of the economy.
+But when professional services firms are able to successfully attract top performers, they have some of the highest profit margins across all sectors of the economy.

-The winners in the talent "war" enjoy a massive competitive advantage.
+The winners in the talent battle enjoy a massive competitive advantage.
 How do they do it?

 A Paychex survey of hundreds of HR specialists in the professional services industry reveals that the most successful firms rely on up-to-date HR technology, and offer a mix of competitive and creative benefits.

 These firms not only use HR technology for basics like payroll and time tracking, but also for strategic recruiting, employee engagement, and benefits administration.

 Around three-quarters of the most successful companies across industries automate recruiting and screening as well.
 And they’re also 50 percent more likely than their peers to use technology to craft profiles that help them find the most promising job candidates.

 The money spent to streamline the hunt for the best candidates is a strategic investment that can help keep talent management cost-effective while yielding a high return.

 How an Applicant Tracking System Can Assist in the Talent Battle